 - The cut off for the 25k is 9.5 hours.

 - The minimum age is 18 years for both races.

 Is it trail or road

-- The 25k is entirely on track (fire trail and well maintained single trail)
+- Other than 2k’s in and out of Charlotte Village the 25k course is on track (fire trail and well maintained single trail)

 Will it still go ahead in adverse weather conditions